| East L.A.

 singing Chan Romero's "The Hippy Hippy Shake" with

+them.
 Mr. and Mrs. Kingsize Taylor were also celebrating his son

 in the evening, Mark Taylor also got up and sang a few songs

 himself.
-Faron's Flamingoes were next.
+Faron's Flamingoes were on next.
 Aside from

 his humor, enthusiasm, and sometimes off-color antics.